bsmithcs/Diode-Iterator/README.md

 ## CLI for simulation of simple series diode circuits.

-Utilizes the iterative method to determine Diode Voltage/Current Provides basic ASCII graphic of your circuit
+Utilizes the iterative method to determine Diode Voltage/Current and provides basic ASCII graphic of your circuit